petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/displaying-collections.md

 1. In the General Settings, choose the pagination options:

     * **Pagination**: None (no pagination), Numeric, or Simple (Previous/Next controls).
     * **Display All Pages**: Whether to display the numbers or controls for every page in the pagination menu.
-If no pagination type is selected, then this option becomes *Display All Collection Items* instead.
+If no pagination type is selected, this option becomes *Display All Collection Items* instead.
     * **Maximum Number of Pages to Display**: The maximum number of pages shown in the pagination menu.
 This option only appears if the Display All Pages checkbox is not selected.
     * **Maximum Number of Items per Page**: The maximum number of items from the Collection to display per page, if pagination is enabled.
-If no pagination type is selected, then this option becomes *Maximum Number of Items to Display* instead.
+If no pagination type is selected, this option becomes *Maximum Number of Items to Display* instead.

     ![Choose the pagination options for the Collection Display items.](./displaying-collections/images/12.png)

-If you enable pagination, then the total number of pages available depends on both the total number of items in the Collection and the setting for Maximum Number of Items per Page.
+If you enable pagination, the total number of pages available depends on both the total number of items in the Collection and the setting for Maximum Number of Items per Page.

 ```{note}
 By default, the Collection Display Fragment displays up to 20 items at a time in Edit mode.
 You can change this limit by navigating to Control Panel &rarr; Instance Settings &rarr; Pages &rarr; Page Editor, and changing the number in the *Maximum Number of Items in Edit mode* field.
 Displaying more than 20 items at once in Edit mode, may negatively impact performance.
 This setting does not affect what Users see on the page in View mode.